Global Intangible Low-Taxed Income – Simplified!

-Many U.S. citizens including dual citizens own Canadian corporations.
-How does GILTI impact these shareholders depend largely on the type of the corporation and investments?
+It depends largely on the type of corporation and investments.
 However, two important types of corporations are mostly affected:

 - Professional Corporations or Services corporations: Another type of corporation most affected by GILTI is the corporations in the services industry with lower tangible assets.
 Most professional corporations such as accounting firms and law firms do not own much of tangible assets.
 The U.S. shareholders of such corporations generally see an impact of GILTI and incremental U.S. taxes.

 This is also possible that U.S. resident aliens, including green cardholders, also own the shares of Canadian-Controlled Private Corporations (CCPC).
 The U.S. tax code applies certain attribution rules to classify a foreign corporation as a CFC.
 There is a different set of rules that are applicable to Canadian corporations to determine the control for them to be classified as CCPCs.

 For example, a U.S. green cardholder who did not tie-break to Canada owns 15% of the common stock of a Canadian corporation.
 Another Dual-Citizen owns 40% and the remaining 45% is owned by Canadian tax residents.
 The Canadian corporation will become a CFC for U.S. tax purposes and a CCPC for Canadian tax purposes.